Mattallmighty/HA-Spotify-Podcast-Player/ARCHITECTURE.md

 # Architecture & How It Works

-This document explains the technical architecture and workflow of the Spotify Podcast Player integration.
+This document explains the technical architecture and workflow of the HA Spotify Podcast Player integration.

 ## Table of Contents